fakel0se/Pub-Sub/README.md

 # Simple Pub-Sub Example
 This example have 2 entity:
-Publisher - publish a message;
+* Publisher.
+Publish a message;
-Subscriber - get message from queue
+* Subscriber.
+Get message from queue.

 ## Dependencies
 * `libuv`